 - 10 Questions to ask before considering college athletics

 - An honest look at what coaches want (and don't want) in potential athletes

 - Why you may earn more in an academic scholarship than an athletic one (if your grades are good)

 - Really great article written by a football recruit, & valuable info for any prospective college athlete

 - An excellent NY Times article on D1 scholarships.
 An excerpt:

 "But the expectations of parents and athletes can differ sharply from the financial and cultural realities of college athletics, according to an analysis by The New York Times of previously undisclosed data from the National Collegiate Athletic Association and interviews with dozens of college and high school officials."

 - NCAA Clearinghouse - juniors must register here to become eligible for college play.
 Take the SAT or ACT and send scores to NCAA - their code is 9999.
+There is a fee.